fbacchella/ovirtcmd/README.md

     ovcmd [args] noun [args] verb [args]

-The section 'noun' match a generic Ovirt object that can be managed using ovcmd.
+The section 'noun' match a generic Ovirt object that can be managed using OvCmd.

 For each noun, there is a set of verbs that can apply to it.
 Each args section apply to the preceding term.
 So `ovcmd -c someting vm` is different from `ovcmd vm -c someting`.